2yuri/ReadFile-ExportCSV/README.md

 # ReadFile&ExportCSV

-## This app read a txt file using fetch() and export a table into HTML and then you can transform into a csv file 💾
+## This app read txt file using fetch() and export a table into HTML and then you can transform into a csv file 💾

 ## Input